About She's A Beast

 You also get a litany of other benefits, including:

-• Access to the Beasties Discord (a.k.a the Liftcord), a place for people who are ready for growth (physical, emotional) to help each other understand lifting programs, share the latest snacks, and more.
+• Access to the Beasties Discord (a.k.a the Liftcord), a place for people who are ready for growth (physical, emotional), want to share the latest snacks, and more.
 This includes a form-check channel for workshopping your progress!

 • A FREE copy of LIFTOFF: Couch to Barbell, the strength training program for total beginners

-• An Ask A Swole Woman column in your inbox every other Sunday, plus access to the entire archive of paid posts
+• An additional column in your inbox every other Sunday, plus access to the entire archive of paid posts

 • The satisfaction that comes with supporting the free coverage that arrives in inboxes weekly on Fridays.
 This publication is maybe the only health-related content operation on god's green earth that is completely free of sponsorships, partnerships, advertising, or product placement.
 And that is all thanks to reader support.

-Also: even if you sign up for only the free newsletter, you will get a free sample of LIFTOFF.
+Also: even if you sign up for only the free newsletter, you get a free sample of LIFTOFF, as well as a copy of the Avocado Principle zine on why weight-loss dieting doesn't work.
 Can’t lose!

 "We're dancing animals.
 How beautiful it is to get up and go do something."